thenumbernine/universe/offline/README.txt

 		2mrs/
-			source/	<- put the 2MASS redshift survey here.  archive is found at http://tdc-www.cfa.harvard.edu/2mrs/ 2mrs_v240/	<- should be the only contents of the source dir
+			source/	<- put the 2MASS redshift survey here.  archive is found at http://tdc-www.cfa.harvard.edu/2mrs/ 2mrs_v240/	<- should be the only contents of the source dir sdss3/
+			source/ <- put the SDSS3 DR9 2gig FITS file here.  file found at http://data.sdss3.org/sas/dr9/sdss/spectro/redux/specObj-dr9.fits
+																more instructions found at http://www.sdss3.org/dr9/data_access/bulk.php
+				specObj-dr9.fits	<- should be the only contents of the source dir

 USAGE: